 Relax at the spa

-Napa Valley is known for its first rate spas, offering innovative services (like Reiki and grape seed body wraps), and products.
+Napa Valley is known for its first-rate spas, offering innovative services (like Reiki and grape seed body wraps), and products.
 For a more boutique spa experience, I like the Spa at the Napa River Inn.
 The Spa was the first in the Valley to use grape seeds in their signature line of organic skin care products, Napa Valley Organics.
-So, you see, you do get a bit of the fruit of vine – you just aren’t drinking it.
+So, you see, you do get a bit of the fruit of the vine – you just aren’t drinking it.

 Housed in an art deco building that was once the Napa police station, the spa is cozy and luxurious at the same time.

 I booked a massage here and was very happy with the attention to detail.
 The music was soft, and the therapist asked questions up front, which meant I could enjoy the massage without a lot of interruptions.
 I chose the fragrance I wanted for the massage lotion; the experience engages all of the senses.
-First my feet were wrapped in a warm towel and a warm compress was placed on my back.
-The massage was a full hour, and ended with another warm towel on the feet and a scalp massage.
+First, my feet were wrapped in a warm towel and a warm compress was placed on my back.
+The massage was a full hour and ended with another warm towel on the feet and a scalp massage.
 It was the perfect way to start a day.
 Or end it.
 You choose.